 JH: If everybody cut out the sugar and understood how to properly carb-cycle — that at the proper moment, especially for athletes, sugar and carbs are your best friend — it’s just about knowing how to use them properly.
 I think that that’s kind of right on trend.

-A version of this article originally appeared in Issue Ten of Gear Patrol Magazine with the headline “Trainer & Entreprenuer” Subscribe today.
+A version of this story originally appeared in a print issue of Gear Patrol Magazine.
+Subscribe today.